Differential Spaces, Vector Fields, and Orbit-Type Stratifications: The Zariski Tangent Bundle

+In this section, we review the basics of subcartesian space theory; in particular, those pertaining to the Zariski tangent space.
+For more details, see \cite{LSW}.
+Fix a subcartesian space $S$.

-\begin{definition} Given a point $x\in S$, a \emph{derivation} of $\CIN(S)$ at $x$ is a linear map $v:\CIN(S)\to\RR$ that satisfies Leibniz' rule: for all $f,g\in\CIN(S)$, The set of all derivations of $\CIN(S)$ at $x$ form a vector space, called the \emph{(Zariski) tangent space} of $x$, and is denoted $T_xS$.
+\begin{definition}[Zariski Tangent Bundle] Given a point $x\in S$, a \emph{derivation} of $\CIN(S)$ at $x$ is a linear map $v:\CIN(S)\to\RR$ that satisfies Leibniz' rule: for all $f,g\in\CIN(S)$, The set of all derivations of $\CIN(S)$ at $x$ forms a vector space, called the \emph{(Zariski) tangent space} of $x$, and is denoted $T_xS$.
 Define the \emph{(Zariski) tangent bundle} $TS$ to be the (disjoint) union Denote the canonical projection $TS\to S$ by $\tau$. \end{definition}